scc-digitalhub/platformdocs/docs/data/dremio.rst

 The official website is https://www.dremio.com.

+The official documentation with details on how to use Dremio is https://docs.dremio.com/.

 Data sources
 ------------------------------------------
 Dremio supports modern data lakes built on a variety of different systems and provides: